The Most Expensive Mistakes You’re Making at the Gas Pump

 Not Going to the Cheapest Station

-It may be more convenient to go to the gas station nearest your house, but that doesn’t mean you’re getting the best deal.
-There are a wide range of gas price apps and websites to help you locate the cheapest gas in your area.
+It may be more convenient to go to the gas station that’s just around the block, but that doesn’t mean you’re getting the best deal.
+There are a wide range of gas price apps and websites to help locate the cheapest gas station near you.

 Topping off your tank when fuelling up might not seem like a big deal, but it’s one of the most common mistakes people make at the gas pump.